xelafares/Masar/README.md

   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="JavaScript"/>
 </p>

 Masar is a full-stack career development and job discovery platform.
 It aggregates real job listings from employment portals and pairs them with structured career roadmaps, bridging the gap between finding a job and being ready for one.
-Built during the KEMMMA Hackathon.
+Built during the <a href="https://qimma.dev/" target="_blank" rel="noopener noreferrer">Qimma Hackathon</a>..

 ---